dask/dask/docs/source/quickstart.rst

    Start worker at:            192.168.1.102:8788 Registered with center at:  192.168.1.100:8787

-These processes talk to each other.
-Each worker can serve data and run arbitrary functions on that data.
-The workers can share data with each other.
-The center knows who all of the workers are and what data they have.
+These processes talk to each other over the network.
+Each worker serves data and runs arbitrary functions on that data.
+The workers share data with each other.
+The center knows all of the workers and what data they have.

 If you want to do this on your local computer then omit the ``ssh`` commands and replace the IP addresses above with ``127.0.0.1``.